SharePoint/sp-dev-docs/docs/spfx/viva/design/designing-quick-view.md

 :::image type="content" source="../../../images/viva-design/img_quickviews.jpg" alt-text="Card container and elements":::

+> [!TIP]
+> Sample adaptive card designs for the quick views are available from [GitHub](https://github.com/pnp/AdaptiveCards-Templates)

 The Quick View experience works across different platforms and form-factors based on a single JSON.
 This introduces certain limitations in terms of available styling and placement on controls.
 You should not expect identical or pixel perfect comparison of a quick view rendered on web / iOS or Android.

 > [!TIP]